Home | News & Blog | Revisited The forgotten Tenancy fee ban and how it has affected Estate Agents, Landlords, and Tenants since it launched in 2019

-The Tenants Frees Act came into effect in June 2019 to protect tenants and applies to all new or renewal of tenancy agreements signed after this date.
+The Tenants Fees Act came into effect in June 2019 to protect tenants and applies to all new or renewal of tenancy agreements signed after this date.
 The Act limits the upfront fees that agents and landlords are allowed to charge tenants and non-compliance can lead to an initial fine of £5,000 and a maximum of £30,000 and possible legal action for continued non-compliance.

 Under the Act, agents and landlords cannot charge upfront fees to tenants for services such as registration fees, viewing fees, administration fees, and any kind of fee associated with setting up a tenancy, including tenancy renewal fees.
 Most of these fees were deemed unnecessary and were seen mostly as a means for letting agents to earn additional income.